 You can monitor the state of your cloud services and get additional data, such as IntelliTrace logs and diagnostics data, from Server Explorer in Visual Studio.
-In Windows Azure Tools 2.1, Server Explorer is automatically populated with your Windows Azure resources, so you don't need to explicitly add or remove resources, such as storage accounts, individually as in previous versions of the tools.
+In the current release of Azure Tools, Server Explorer is automatically populated with your Azure resources, so you don't need to explicitly add or remove resources, such as storage accounts, individually as in previous versions of the tools.
 You can also filter the data in Server Explorer to customize the view.
-See How to: Filter Windows Azure Resources in Server Explorer.
+See How to: Filter Azure Resources in Server Explorer.

 You can also manage storage accounts, service bus resources, and virtual machines from Server Explorer.
-For more information about how to manage storage resources in Server Explorer, such as uploading blobs, editing table data, and working with Windows Azure queues, see Browsing Storage Resources with Server Explorer.
-For information about how to manage virtual machines in Server Explorer, see Managing Windows Azure Virtual Machines.
+For more information about how to manage storage resources in Server Explorer, such as uploading blobs, editing table data, and working with Azure queues, see Browsing Storage Resources with Server Explorer.
+For information about how to manage virtual machines in Server Explorer, see Accessing Azure Virtual Machines from Server Explorer.

-Viewing information about your cloud services in Windows Azure
+Viewing information about your cloud services in Azure

 To view the state of a published cloud service

 To open Server Explorer in Visual Studio, on the menu bar, choose View, Server Explorer.

 Expand the Azure node, and then expand the Cloud Services node.

 The Cloud Services node contains a node for each cloud service that matches the current filtered view (if any).
 If your cloud service doesn't appear, review any filters.

 Expand the node for the cloud service that interests you.

 The node for each cloud service contains nodes for production and staging deployments.
 These deployment nodes show glyphs that indicate whether the deployment is running normally, stopped, or in an error state.